How to Teach Young Children to Play Defense in Basketball

 - How do we move our feet?
-Answer.
-Shoelace-to-shoelace
+The answer is shoelace-to-shoelace.

 - And if we want to go faster?
-Answer.
-Jump
+The answer is jump.

-If you follow these five easy steps with your early learner, he will quickly and easily begin to understand the value of playing defense with the proper technique.
+If you follow these five easy steps with your early learner, they will quickly and easily begin to understand the value of playing defense with the proper technique.

 - Have patience.
 Introduce basketball a few steps at a time when teaching young children.
-Remember children learn best when sports are kept simple and learning is made fun.
+Remember, children learn best when sports are kept simple and learning is made fun.
 Have lessons for passing and shooting at a later time.

 - Inspire children through praise.
 Enable a child's own ability to find value in self-improvement.